 FilePatches The maximum number of patches that can be merged simultaneously, when the intermediate sort file is involved.
 LargePatches The maximum number of patches that is allowed in the large buffer.
 The large buffer may reside in virtual memory, due to the nature of the sort that is applied to it.
 TermsInSmall The maximum number of terms that is allowed in the small buffer before it is sorted.
 The sorted result is either copied to the large buffer or written to the intermediate sort file (when LargeSize is too small).
 SmallSize The size of the small buffer in bytes.
 SmallExtension The size of the small buffer plus its extension.
 LargeSize The size of the large buffer.
 SortIOsize The size of the buffer that is used to write to the intermediate sorting file and to read from it.
 It should be noted that if this buffer is not very large, the sorting of large files may become rather slow, depending on the operating system.
-Hence we recommend a potential fourth stage in the sorting over
+Hence we recommend a potential fourth stage in the sorting over the sorting of large files may become rather slow, depending on the operating system.
+Hence we recommend a potential fourth stage in the sorting over having this number too small to fit more filepatches in the combined small and large buffer.
+Setting the small and large buffers to a decent size may avoid all problems by a: making more space for the caching, b: creating fewer file patches to start with.

-There is a second set of the above setup parameters for sorts of subexpressions as in function arguments or in the term environment (see 5.102).
+There is a second set of the above setup parameters for sorts of subexpressions as in function arguments or in the term environment (see 5.103).
 Because these things can happen with more than one level, whatever allocations have to be made (during runtime when needed) may have to be made several times.
 Hence one should be far more conservative here than with the global allocations.
 Anyway, those sorts should rarely involve anything very big.
 With the function arguments the condition is that the final result will fit inside a single term, but with the term environment no such restriction exists.
-The relevalt variables here are subfilepatches, sublargepatches, sublargesize, subsmallextension, subsmallsize, subsortiosize and subtermsinsmall.
-The means are the same as for the variables without the sub in front.
+The relevant variables here are subfilepatches, sublargepatches, sublargesize, subsmallextension, subsmallsize, subsortiosize and subtermsinsmall.
+Their meanings are the same as for the variables without the sub in front.